AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

    When creating the datastream, ensure that you make the following configuration selections:

    * In the [!UICONTROL **Event Schema**] field when creating the datastream, ensure that you select the schema that you created in [Set up the schema in Adobe Experience Platform](#set-up-the-schema-in-adobe-experience-platform).
+Select [!UICONTROL **Save**].

+     >[!IMPORTANT]
+     >
+     >     Do not select [!UICONTROL **Save and Add Mapping**] because doing so will result in mapping errors for the Timestamp field.

      ![Create datastream and select schema](assets/datastream-create-schema.png)

-   * Add the Adobe Analytics service to the datastream.
+   * Add the following services to the datastream.

+     * Adobe Analytics

+     * Adobe Experience Platform

      For information about how to add a service to a datastream, see the "Add services to a datastream" section in [Configure a datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/configure.html?lang=en#view-details).

      ![Add the Adobe Analytics service](assets/datastream-add-service.png)